Variables are used to store a value in memory and allow modifying of its value once assigned. Memory allocation is dependent on the data type.

 Example:

-%numbers = ("one", 1, "two", 2, "three", 3,"four",4)
+%numbers = ("one", 1, "two", 2, "three", 3, "four",4)

 How to change the variable value in Perl?

-To modify the variable value, Please follow the below steps
+To modify the variable value, Please follow the below steps.

 • Initially, the Variable is declared with a value.
-In this, the scalar variable ($value) is declared with a string value
+In this, the scalar variable ($value) is declared with a string value.

 $value="eric"

-• Modify variable value using reassigning with the new value. i.e. redeclaring with new value can be a different type of data i.e. integer, the previous string
+• Modify variable value using reassigning with the new value. i.e. redeclaring with a new value can be a different type of data i.e. integer, the previous string

 $valu=11

-The same way hash and arrays can be modified Modifying hash variable value: hash variable values can be changed with the syntax $hashvariable[key]
+In the same way hash and arrays can be modified Modifying hash variable value: hash variable values can be changed with the syntax $hashvariable[key]

-%numbers = ("one", 1, "two", 2, "three", 3,"four",4)
+%numbers = ("one", 1, "two", 2, "three", 3, "four",4)

 ## Change one key value from 1 to 01